 |$25.00||Student Business Services||Late fee on unpaid non-tuition/housing charges. (i.e. Parking fees, ID Cards, Library charges etc.|

 Deferred Payment Plan (DPP) late fee

-Deferred Payment Plan (DPP) late fee will not be assessed in March, April, or May (spring 2020 quarter).
+Deferred Payment Plan (DPP) late fee will not be assessed in March, April, May, June or July.

 |$100/$12.50||Student Business Services||DPP late fee assessed for late/missed 1st installment is $100 and thereafter $12.50 per month until paid in full.|

 Housing Charge late fee